Den of Geek

 Den of Geek is a UK and US-based website covering entertainment with a focus on pop culture.
 The website also issues a biannual magazine.

 History

 Den of Geek was founded in 2007 by Simon Brew in London.
 In 2012, DoG Tech LLC licensed Den of Geek for the North American markets, opening a New York City office.
 In 2017, Dennis Publishing entered into a joint-venture agreement with DoG Tech, LLC.

-In 2019, Dennis Publishing divested its share in Den of Geek World Limited to DoG Tech LLC.

-Website
+In 2017, the physical Den of Geek magazine was also launched in the UK.
+That same year, a Den of Geek-branded book, Movie Geek: The Den of Geek Guide to the Movieverse, was published.
+It was followed in 2019 by TV Geek: The Den of Geek Guide for the Netflix Generation.

 Den of Geek publishes entertainment news, reviews, interviews, and features.
 Den of Geek US is overseen by editor-in-chief Mike Cecchini, while the UK edition of the website is edited by Rosie Fletcher.
-Den of Geek also produces video content.